[The Null Hypothesis]

 jq -r '.[] | select(.status == "failed") | .id' | head -1)

-Third investigation, a different failure mode.
+Third investigation.
 Checkout server build timed out.
-Claude saw the error, started digging into what might have caused it.
+Claude saw the error, started digging.

 “Wait,” I said.
-“Before you investigate, check the duration.
-How long did it run?”
+“Before you investigate, check the duration.”

 Claude checked: 44 minutes.
 “That’s within normal range for checkout server builds,” I told it.
 “This is a known issue, not an actual failure.”